nautobot/nautobot/nautobot/docs/additional-features/jobs.md

 ### Via the API

-To run a job via the REST API, issue a POST request to the job's endpoint, with the option of specifying any required user input data and/or the `commit` flag.
+To run a job via the REST API, issue a POST request to the job's endpoint, with the option of specifying any required user input data and/or the `commit` flag, as well as optional scheduling information as described in [the section on scheduling and approvals](./job_scheduling_and_approvals.md).

 ```no-highlight
 curl -X POST \